helloncanella/useAppState/README.md

 Internally `useAppState` uses the hook `useQuery`, [released](https://blog.apollographql.com/apollo-client-now-with-react-hooks-676d116eeae2) in August 2019, to reactively get the query's state.
 At the same time, a call to `client.writeQuery` is wrapped by its setter.

-As long as we are only interested in the cache manipulation, the `useQuery`'s options parameter `fetchPolicy` receives the value `cache-only`.
+Considering we are only interested in the cache manipulation, the `useQuery`'s options parameter `fetchPolicy` receives the value `cache-only`.

 The source code involves one file with few lines, and it is available [here](https://github.com/helloncanella/useAppState/blob/master/src/useAppState.js).